dvschwab/etl-to-aws-rds/AWS-RDS-IAM-AUTH.md

 	--username <user>
 ```

-Substitute your database instance parameters for the *hostname*, *region*, and *user*; the port may be omitted if it the default 3306.
+Substitute your database instance parameters for the *hostname*, *region*, and *user*; the port must be specified, even if it the default 3306.
 The *user* must exist in the AWS account and have the IAM policy attached allowing access to the database.

 This will return a very long string that serves as the user's password from the mySQL client; the AWS documentation provides a [sample token](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.html) that is reproduced here: